 The main bus station is in the island’s capital Newport.

-Some buses operate an almost circular loop service.
-This gives good access around this small island.
+Some buses operate a circular loop service which gives good access around this small island.

-This enabled us to hop on a bus, visit a place, and then hop on again to go to the next resort, village or town.
+A bonus for us was our free retired persons bus passes were valid on the Isle of Wight.
+We were able to hop on a bus, visit a place, and then hop on again to go to the next resort, village or town.

 How we got there

 We opted for a seven-day package coach holiday.